openmovementproject/openmovement/docs/buildax/docs/user-guide.md

 ### Last Seen

-The last time a packet was received from a sensor, as defined by the internal RTC on the BAX router.
+The last time a packet was received from a sensor, as defined by the internal RTC on the BuildAX LRS.

 ### Address

-The unique hardware identifier of the BAX sensor.
+The unique hardware identifier of the BuildAX sensor.
 This is generated at random by the sensor, but the pool of values (48-bit) is large enough to make collisions very unlikely.